waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 How do you think you might approach this error?
 To get you started, follow these steps and see if you can change the error:

 * Add ``` Capybara.app = BookmarkManager ``` to your RSpec config.
-* Set up your sinatra app.rb in the root directory of your application.
+* Set up your sinatra app.rb in the 'app' folder of your application.
 * Use the modular sinatra style (what do you think the app should be called?)
 * Make sure that you require your server file in spec_helper.